orion-research/coach/INSTALLATION.md

 COACH should now be up and running.

+## Configuring https

+To ensure basic security, COACH should be set up to use certificates and encryption through https.
+As a first step, Apache is configured to use SSL:

+	$ sudo a2enmod ssl
+	$ sudo a2ensite default-ssl.conf
+	$ sudo service apache restart

+Certificates can be obtained using the free letsencrypt service.
+The following steps are needed to install the service:

+	$ sudo apt-get update
+	$ sudo git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt

+To set up certificates, do the following (replacing example.com with your domain name):

+	$ cd /opt/letsencrypt
+	$ ./letsencrypt-auto --apache -d example.com
+	$ ./letsencrypt-auto --apache -d example.com -d www.example.com

+The last step starts (after a while) an interactive setup process.
+When it has been completed, the certificates can be found in
+`/etc/letsencrypt/live`, where the certificate is in `cert.pem` and the encryption key in `privkey.pem`.

+The installation can be tested from a browser using the URL `https://www.ssllabs.com/ssltest/analyze.html?d=example.com&latest`.

+The certificates have a limited validity, so it is advisable to automatically update them before expiration:

+	$ /opt/letsencrypt/letsencrypt-auto renew
+	$ sudo crontab -e

+The last command opens a file in an editor.
+Put the following text into one line of the file, and save it:

+	30 2 * * 1 /opt/letsencrypt/letsencrypt-auto renew >> /var/log/le-renew.log

+This will make the system update the certificates every Monday at 2:30 AM.

+Now the Apache virtual hosts must be told where to find the certificates, and also to use the SSL encryption.
+Make sure that the configuration file for any virtual host that should run https contains the following lines:

+	SSLCertificateFile /etc/letsencrypt/live/cert.pem
+	SSLCertificateKeyFile /etc/letsencrypt/live/privkey.pem
+	SSLEngine on

+Finally, restart Apache again:

+ 	$ sudo service apache restart

 ## Trouble shooting

 Apache does not give much feedback on errors in the wsgi setup.
 Therefore, it is advisable to test each *.wsgi file individually by